ABOUT THE ARTIST

 A NEW CHAPTER - SAVANNAH, GA

-My husband and I moved to Savannah, GA in August this year, and it has been fantastic.
-Savannah is a place he and I have dreamed of living in since the very early years of our relationship, which has been about 8 years long at this point, so we are thrilled to finally be turning a long-time dream into a reality.
-I have been so blessed by all the artists I’ve met and connections I’ve made in Savannah thus far, and cannot wait to continue to deepen those relationships and become a part of the community here.
+My husband and I moved to Savannah, GA in August 2018, and it has been fantastic.
+Savannah is a place he and I have dreamed of living in since the very early years of our relationship, which began in 2010, so we are thrilled to finally be turning a long-time dream into a reality.
+I’ve been blessed by new connections with artists and art lovers here in Savannah, and cannot wait to continue to deepen those relationships and become a part of the community here.
 Savannah is a beautiful city full of history and culture.
 We are also thrilled to be much closer to both of our families an many of our friends!
 God is good!

 If you're interested in seeing my sculptural work, it can be found on my Portfolio website here: www.claireparrish.com.
 Feel free to contact me if interested in any pieces on that site!